Tvalley71/dantherm/README.md

 ![Skærmbillede badge example](https://github.com/user-attachments/assets/bbaac388-0e40-48cf-a0d1-7b42fb5a4234)

-### Using the "Dantherm: Set State" Action in Automations
+### Using the "Dantherm: Set State" and "Dantherm: Set configuration" Actions

 The **Dantherm: Set state** action allows you to control the state of your Dantherm ventilation unit directly from a Home Assistant automation.
 This action provides a wide range of options to customize the operation of your unit, making it suitable for various scenarios.